wavefrontHQ/docs/pages/doc/accounts.md

 permalink: user-accounts.html
 summary: Create and manage user accounts.
 ---

+Tanzu Observability by Wavefront supports:
+* User accounts, discussed here, which authenticate with a username and password.
+* [Service accounts](service-accounts.html), which authenticate with a token.

-You can manage authorization in your Wavefront environment by:
+You can manage authorization in your environment by:
 * Assigning and revoking roles for groups or accounts to give **global** permissions.
 * Granting and revoking access to **individual objects** (initially dashboards and alerts) for accounts and groups.

-Wavefront supports:
-* User accounts, discussed here, which authenticate with a username and password.
-* [Service accounts](service-accounts.html), which authenticate with a token.

-{% include note.html content="You must have **Accounts** permission to view and manage accounts, groups, and permissions in Wavefront.
-If you don't have **Accounts** permission, the UI menu selections, buttons, and links that you use to view accounts and permissions are not visible. " %}
+{% include note.html content="You must have the **Accounts** permission to view and manage accounts, groups, and permissions.
+If you don't have the **Accounts** permission, the UI menu selections, buttons, and links that you use to view accounts and permissions are not visible. " %}

 ## What Are User Accounts?